digitalnature/php-ref/README.md

 ## TODOs

-- Display constant in parameter values when possible (5.4.6+)
 - Inherit DocBlock comments from parent or prototype, if missing
 - Refactor "bubbles" (for text-mode)
 - Correctly indent multi-line strings (text-mode)